ydb-platform/ydb-go-sdk/SQL.md

 * declaring types of parameters,
 * numeric or positional parameters

-This enrichments of queries can be enabled explicitly on initializing step using connector option `ydb.WithAutoBind(bind)` or connection string parameter `go_auto_bind`.
+This enrichments of queries can be enabled explicitly on initializing step using connector option `ydb.WithAutoBind(bind)` or connection string parameter `go_query_transformers`.
 By default `database/sql` driver for `YDB` not modifies source queries.

 Next example without bindings shows complexity and explicit importing of `ydb-go-sdk` packages: